learning-zone/ielts-materials/vocabulary.md

 ## Working from home

-* **Flexibility**: being able to change or be changed depending on circumstances
+* **Flexibility** - being able to change or be changed depending on circumstances
-* **Work-life balance**: the time spent at your job in comparison to the time spent on your personal life
+* **Work-life balance** - the time spent at your job in comparison to the time spent on your personal life
-* **Distraction**: something that takes away your attention from something else
+* **Distraction** - something that takes away your attention from something else
-* **Burnout**: fatigue or tiredness from being overworked
+* **Burnout** - fatigue or tiredness from being overworked
-* **Sense of community**: when members of a group have a feeling of belonging and that they matter to one another
+* **Sense of community** - when members of a group have a feeling of belonging and that they matter to one another
-* **Colleagues**: people you work with
+* **Colleagues** - people you work with
-* **Camaraderie**: the feeling of friendship and trust that people who work together or spend time together share
+* **Camaraderie** - the feeling of friendship and trust that people who work together or spend time together share
-* **Teamwork**: when people work together to accomplish a goal
+* **Teamwork** - when people work together to accomplish a goal
-* **Isolation**: the feeling or state of being separated from others
+* **Isolation** - the feeling or state of being separated from others
-* **Productivity**: how much you work you produce in relation to how much time you spend
+* **Productivity** - how much you work you produce in relation to how much time you spend
-* **Workplace**: any location where a person performs a job
+* **Workplace** - any location where a person performs a job
-* **Work remotely or remote work**: when an employee works from home rather than an office and uses the phone and/or computer to communication
+* **Work remotely or remote work** - when an employee works from home rather than an office and uses the phone and/or computer to communication
-* **Telecommute**: same as “remote work”
+* **Telecommute** - same as “remote work”
-* **Chained to a desk**: when someone feels forced or obligated to work exclusively from their desk
+* **Chained to a desk** - when someone feels forced or obligated to work exclusively from their desk
-* **9 to 5**: the typical hours of work in many countries.
+* **9 to 5** - the typical hours of work in many countries.
 Also can mean normal sometimes boring or mundane jobs.
-* **Carbon footprint**: how much carbon dioxide someone/ somethings actions create
+* **Carbon footprint** - how much carbon dioxide someone/ somethings actions create
-* **Sustainability benefits**: the results of protecting the environment through less waste and less pollution
+* **Sustainability benefits** - the results of protecting the environment through less waste and less pollution
-* **Environmentally friendly**: describes things or activities that do not harm the environment
+* **Environmentally friendly** - describes things or activities that do not harm the environment
-* **Financially viable**: describes something that allows companies to generate income, fulfill responsibilities and continue to grow
+* **Financially viable** - describes something that allows companies to generate income, fulfill responsibilities and continue to grow
-* **Supervision**: when someone manages a person or department to make sure rules are followed and work is done correctly
+* **Supervision** - when someone manages a person or department to make sure rules are followed and work is done correctly
-* **Lockdown**: when people are not allowed to leave an area as a security measure
+* **Lockdown** - when people are not allowed to leave an area as a security measure
-* **Hybrid work**: work from both home and office
+* **Hybrid work** - work from both home and office
-* **Autonomy**: when you make decisions for yourself without the control of others
+* **Autonomy** - when you make decisions for yourself without the control of others

 <div align="right">
     <b><a href="#">↥ back to top</a></b>